 - One-Time Codes are valid for one day and expire at the end of your business hours.

-Setting a Master Code: Your Digital Master Key
+Viewing the Master Code: Your Digital Master Key

 For those rare occasions when you need to override everything, every lock has a master code.
 This is your "skeleton key" for the modern age, overriding resident privacy mode and any other settings.